richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Emerging from the most ancient of traditions in design and architecture, our obsession with geometry and form are driven by mathematical relationships that are both discreet and subliminal.
 Grasshopper, Dynamo, and Python are some of the first conversation openers in computational design today, yet it is specifically their abstraction of and thus accessibility to computation that have driven their remarkable success.[1-2]

+Many designers will not engage at the high level of syntactical knowledge necessary for scripting given time constraints as one of significant barriers.
+However, Grasshopper, Rhino, other GUI-based scripting allows designers to more readily connect the outcome of code with the formal representation without having to know how to write code.
+[1-2]

 #### python